yasharthbajpai/Namma-Saturday/README.md

 The backend will be available at `http://localhost:8000`.

-> The agent works **without any credentials** — Tool 2 falls back to a curated list and Tool 4 falls back to a deterministic Python itinerary.
+> **Note:** The agent works **without any credentials** — Tool 2 falls back to a curated list and Tool 4 falls back to a deterministic Python itinerary.
 With credentials you get live Places data and Claude-generated reasoning.

 ### Frontend